jamesh1618/jamesh1618/README.md

-- 👋 Hi, I’m @jamesh1618  88 Elder deadhead.
+- 👋 Hi, I’m @jamesh1618  88 circuits around Sol.
+Elder deadhead.
 Retired HVAC service contractor and former active New Mexico Militia.
 - 👀 I’m interested in ...learning to verify program downloads.
 The goal is to have a good working copy of Electrum.
 - 🌱 I’m currently learning ...to deal with frustration.
 - 💞️ I’m looking to collaborate on ...help finding a place where I can learn to use Kleopatra and anything else I need to verifiy critical program files.